Hurt While Walking or Jogging?

 Generally, if you are a pedestrian hit by a car, either the driver’s car insurance or your own should cover the cost of your medical bills and other expenses.
 Even though you were not driving at the time of the accident, your car insurance policy may apply to your damages.
 However, this depends on what kind of policy you have and who was at fault for the crash.
 In New Jersey, you may choose to purchase no-fault car insurance or a normal fault based policy.
 The rules for each of these types of policies are confusing, so it is always best to consult a pedestrian accident lawyer before filing any kind of car insurance claim.

-Hit by a Car While Walking?
+Hit by a car, truck or other vehicle while walking?
 Call a New Jersey Pedestrian Accident Lawyer Now

 If a pedestrian accident caused your injuries or the wrongful death of a loved one, contact Keefe Law Firm.
 A pedestrian accident lawyer from our law firm can answer your questions about insurance and liability in a free consultation.
 If you need representation for a personal injury lawsuit, our attorneys will stand by you.